How (and Why) to Adjust a Sprint Commitment Mid-Week

 Is it time to freak out and really rev up the RPMs?
 No. In software, just as on the road, you pull over, and you pause.

-Make your status known to the greater team, and you’ll find that many times, help will arrive.
-You’ve thrown out some road flares, and alas: a Good Samaritan will appear.
+Name the problem and make your status known to the greater team.
+More often than not, you’ll find that help will arrive.
+Just like in the road scenario: you throw out some road flares, and alas; a good samaritan appears.

-If there’s something that is mission-critical to ship, adjust the Sprint Commitment.
-Re-focus efforts, find a pairing partner, and ship that story.
+If there’s something that is mission-critical to ship, adjust the Sprint Commitment to re-focus efforts.
+Find a pairing partner, and ship that story.
 Everything else might be a distraction at this point.

 Most people do not like to miss a commitment – in life, or in software development.
 But if we are moving fast, and if we are motivated by setting aggressive commitments, we are going to hit speed bumps.

 Isn’t it much better to deal with reality?
 Isn’t it better to find something valuable to ship instead of nothing at all?